Contact 3-manifolds, holomorphic curves and intersection theory: Some examples of symplectic -manifolds

 \begin{thm}[McDuff \cite{McDuff:rationalRuled}] If $(M,\omega)$ is a closed symplectic $4$-manifold with a maximal collection of pairwise disjoint exceptional spheres $E_1,\ldots,E_N \subset (M,\omega)$, then the symplectic manifold obtained from $(M,\omega)$ by ``blowing down'' along $E_1,\ldots,E_N$ is minimal. \end{thm}

-One can also show that if $\omega$ is supported by a Lefschetz fibration $\pi : M \to \Sigma$, then the symplectic form $\hat{\omega}$ on the blowup $\widehat{M}$ can be arranged to be supported by the Lefschetz fibration on $\widehat{M}$ arising from Exercise~\ref{EX:blowupLefschetz}.
+One can also show that if $\omega$ is supported by a Lefschetz fibration $\pi : M \to \Sigma$, then the symplectic form $\widehat{\omega}$ on the blowup $\widehat{M}$ can be arranged to be supported by the Lefschetz fibration on $\widehat{M}$ arising from Exercise~\ref{EX:blowupLefschetz}; see e.g.~\cite{Wendl:rationalRuled}*{Theorem~3.44}.

 Symplectic fibrations are a rather special class of symplectic $4$-manifolds, but the following deep theorem of Donaldson indicates that Lefschetz fibrations are surprisingly general examples.
 The theorem is actually true in all dimensions; we will not make use of it in any concrete way in these notes, but it is important to have as a piece of background knowledge.